seanbarton/welcome-email-editor/readme.txt

 V4.7.1 - 12/11/15 - Fixed a typo in wp_login_url() replacements from the last version... sorry!

+V4.7.2 - 16/11/15 - Fixed issue with wp_login_url containing a trailingslashit wrapper which was causing problems

 == Installation ==

 1. Upload the contents of the ZIP file to the `/wp-content/plugins/` directory